Mourning Dove

 Eurasian Collared-Dove

-Larger and heavier with a square tail and a black ring around the back of the neck.
+Larger and heavier with a squared-off tail and a prominent black ring on the back of the neck.

 White-winged Dove